-Epidural steroid injections or ESI’s is a fairly common injection of medicine into the space that runs along the back of the spinal canal.
-This steroid injection can help identify the source of your pain and can reduce inflammation; resulting pain relief may last for several days or even years.
+Epidural steroid injections (ESIs) provide treatment for pain associated with disc protrusions, bulging discs, degeneration and spinal stenosis.
+ESIs are fairly common and can help identify the source of your pain and reduce inflammation.
+The resulting pain relief may last for several days or even years.
 It is often used to treat pain in the neck, back or side that sometimes radiates into your limbs from the site of a pinched or inflamed nerve.
 The goal is to reduce your pain so that you may resume normal activities and/or a physical therapy program.

-- You will lie on an x-ray table and the skin in the targeted area will be cleaned and then numbed with a local anesthetic similar to what a dentist uses
+- You will lie on an X-ray table and the skin in the targeted area will be cleaned and then numbed with a local anesthetic.

-- Using fluoroscopy (live x-ray) for guidance, a needle is inserted into the skin and directed toward the epidural space.
-Fluoroscopy helps increase the precision of the injection.
+- Using a form of live X-ray called fluoroscopy for guidance, a needle will be inserted into the skin and directed toward the epidural space.
+This increases the precision of the injection.

-- The specialized radiologist injects contrast material into, or adjacent to, the epidural space thought to be causing your pain, highlighting the space to guide the steroid injection
+- The radiologist will inject contrast material into, or adjacent to, the epidural space thought to be causing your pain, highlighting the space to guide the steroid injection.

-- Then the radiologist slowly releases a combination of anti-inflammatory (steroid) and anesthetic (numbing) medications into the epidural space
+- Then the radiologist will slowly release a combination of anti-inflammatory (steroid) and anesthetic (numbing) medications into the epidural space.